-- 1 ts pumpkin pie spice
+- 1 teaspoon pumpkin pie spice

-- ¼ teaspoon cinnamon
+- 1/4 teaspoon cinnamon

-- 2 cans buttermilk biscuits
+- 2 cans buttermilk biscuits 16 oz each

-- 8 oz of cream cheese softened
+- 8 oz cream cheese softened

-- ½ cup brown sugar
+- 1/2 cup brown sugar

-- ½ cup melted butter
+- 1/2 cup melted butter

-- Preheat over to 350 degrees F
+- Preheat oven to 350 degrees F.

-- Spray a 10 cup bundt pan with cooking spray
+- Spray a 10 cup bundt pan with cooking spray.

-- In a zip-lock bag combine pumpkin spice, cinnamon, and ½ cup sugar.
+- In a zip-lock bag combine pumpkin spice, cinnamon, and 1/2 cup sugar.
 Open biscuit cans and cut in half.
 You should now have 32 pieces.

-- In a small bowl, mix cream cheese with ¼ cup sugar.
+- In a small bowl, mix cream cheese with 1/4 cup sugar.
 You will need 32 small spoonfuls of cream cheese.